wikimatze/vimfiles/mappings.md

 - `<C-c>` ... exit the command-line
 - `20|` ... go to column 20 of the current line

+aaa
 # Edit
+- `s` ... replace the current character and stay in insert mode
 - `I` ... go to the beginning of line in edit mode
 - `A` ... go at the end of line in edit mode
 - `r` ... the actual position of the cursor will be replaced and go back into normal mode
 - `R` ... stay in replace mode
 - `o` ... go into a new line below the cursor in edit mode
-- `O` ... neue Zeile oberhalb vom Cursor
+- `O` ... insert new line in front of the current cursor position
 - `yy` ... copy whole line (`Y` means the same)
 - `yw` ... yank whole word
 - `u` ... undo last changes (`U` undo last changes of the last edited line)